3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 Marvel at the history of El Badi Palace.

-It took 15 years to build, demonstrating the best craftsmanship of the Saadian era.
-At the height of its grandeur, the palace had 360 rooms, decorated to the nines with handcrafted furniture, as well as a courtyard complex with a pool.
+It took 15 years to build, and at the time, it showed the best craftsmanship of the Saadian era, when Morocco was at the height of its power.
+When it was at its peak, the palace had 360 rooms, decorated to the nines with handcrafted furniture, as well as a courtyard complex with several reflecting pools.

 Continue your sightseeing at Bahia Palace.